osisoft/AVEVA-Adapter/shared-content/management/secrets/reference-secrets.md

 # Reference Secrets

-Secrets can be referenced by their Id in any configuration that has a protected property, such as client secret or password.
+Secrets can be referenced by their Id in any configuration through a protected property, such as a client secret or password.

 ## Reference Secrets by Id